acremonezi/acremonezi/README.md

 <br>

 ## Links:
-Things that were important to me and may be important to you too.
+Things that were important to me and may be also important to you.

 0. [Deep Dive Into Modern Web Development](https://fullstackopen.com/)